nrjdalal/smart-registry/README.md

 ### Automatic Detection

-Based on the alias configuration, following directory structure is assumed.
+Based on the alias configuration, the following directory structure is assumed.
 Read more about [directory structure](#directory-structure).

 | Alias | Path      | Directory (Required)       |
 | ----- | --------- | -------------------------- |